 The Simpson-Bowles Report made clear, specific, and realistic recommendations to achieve deficit reduction.
 Most of its ideas are well-regarded policies that economists have advocated for years.
 Congress hasn't adopted them because they are politically difficult.

 - Reduce mandatory spending.
 Reduce federal retirement benefits (including military) by $70 billion over 10 years.
 Reduce farm subsidies, school loans, and the State Abandoned Mine Fund.
 Allow the Post Office to run as a profitable business.
 Permit the Pension Benefit Guarantee Corporation to raise premiums.
 Let the Tennessee Valley Authority charge market rates for its electricity.
-No changes to SSI, food stamps, or unemployment benefits.
+No changes to Supplemental Security Income, food stamps, or unemployment benefits.
 Allow for increases in fees and the ability to auction in certain situtations.